unum-cloud/NetworkXum/BenchGraphs/MacbookPro/README.md

 Input: 1 vertex identifier.<br/>
 Output: the identifiers of all unique vertexes that share an edge with the input.<br/>
-Metric: number of neighbor identiefiers returned per second.<br/>
+Metric: number of queries per second.<br/>

 |              | PatentCitations | MouseGenes | HumanBrain |    Gains    |